redfin/react-server/packages/react-server-middleware-json-response/README.md

-# JSON Response middleware for React Server
+# JSON Response middleware for React Server:

 Use this middleware to return a JSON-serialized object from a React Server page.